In Tribute To Barbara Bush, Add These Great 20th Century Novels To Your Literary Bucket List

 Whether a parent reads The Lord of the Rings to a young child for the first time or an old hand re-reads the book for the tenth time, there is always something new and wonderful to discover in Tolkien’s epic work.
 Adapted into a film trilogy by director Peter Jackson, The Lord of the Rings grossed almost $3 trillion and earned a total of 17 Academy Awards.

-These are just 10 books which you might enjoy reading.
-There are libraries filled with countless wonderful works of fiction to enrich your life and bring you untold hours of enjoyment.
+We have proudly presented 10 books you might enjoy reading.
+There are libraries filled with countless works of fiction to enrich your life and bring you untold hours of enjoyment.
 Celebrate the life’s work of Former-First Lady Barbara Bush and begin your own reading bucket list.
 There is a world of wonder and imagination waiting with every turn of the page.